BTCGPU/BTCGPU/README.md

 ## WARNING

 Bitcoin Gold is a work in progress.
 If you don’t understand what you are doing, please don’t compile and run your own client from the staging tree.
-Your own client will **NOT WORK**.
+Your own client will **NOT WORK** for both testnet and mainnet.
 However, you're more than welcome to help test the code and join the development.

 ## Links